D1935827V/StockTracker/README.md

 ### We will track these big-ticket items on the Padlet.
 This Padlet will be updated as we work on the project to help keep track of our goals and what we have completed.
 The big-ticket items that will be tracked are: Back Log, Assigned, In Progress, Ready for Deploy (In GitHub), Completed (Running on Pi).

+# Plan for Content and Objectives for Delivery on Fridays, N@TM, MidTerm, and College Board Project.